drocheam/optrace/docs/source/usage/surfaces.rst

    :align: center
    :class: dark-light

-   Custom function according to :math:`z_\text{s}(x,~y)`, which can be a symmetric or asymmetric function or a dataset
+   Custom function according to :math:`z_\text{s}(x,~y)`, which can be a symmetric or asymmetric function or a dataset.

 **Simplest case**

-As an example we want to create an axicon surface:
+As an example, an axicon surface is created as:

 .. testcode::

    func = ot.FunctionSurface1D(r=3, func=lambda r: r)

-The user defined function must take r-values (as numpy array), return a numpy array and is provided as the :python:`func` parameter.
+The user defined function is provided as the :python:`func` parameter and takes r-values as numpy array as argument, while also returning a numpy array.
-Note that the surface offset at :math:`r=0` is irrelevant, as it will be automatically compensated for.
+Note that a surface offset is irrelevant, as the surface will be shifted automatically at a later point.

 **Providing partial derivatives**